 PREMIUM license is an edition for companies, who actively uses MSU VQMT.
 It doesn’t limit installations, supports automatical activation, using in clouds, on virtual machines and more.

-SDK license is a special expensive license for companies, that wants to involve VQMT into their technology process.
+SDK license is a special expensive license for companies that want to incorporate VQMT into their workflow.

 Supported Windows systems (GUI and CLI):